BrunoSette/omnireno/src/content/bathrooms/index.md

 banner:
   title: Revitalize Your Bathroom with Elegant Renovations
-  content: At NewCraft, we turn outdated bathrooms into luxurious, functional spaces.
+  content: At OmniReno, we turn outdated bathrooms into luxurious, functional spaces.
 Whether you need a sleek, modern makeover or a timeless, classic redesign, our team delivers high-quality craftsmanship and personalized designs. **Let us create a bathroom that enhances your daily routine and adds value to your home.**
   image: /images/bathroom6.webp
   button:
     label: "Contact Us"